Statics

 Ay = +5 kN 5 kN ↑

-Here is the best way to handle a negative answer.
-Let's say we assumed Ay was upwards, but in our final answer we got a negative sign.
-That means Ay is downwards.
+What do you do if you get a negative answer?
+Read this carefully.
+Let's say we assumed Ay was upwards, but got a negative sign in our final answer.
+The negative sign tells us that Ay points downwards.
 You would simply write the following:

 Ay = -5 kN ↑ 5 kN ↓

 Important.
-Never go back, erase, and correct the incorrect assumption you drew on the FBD.
-That makes it impossible to understand what you did.
-Instead, if you would like to redraw the FBD with the arrows pointing in the correct directions, you may do that as the very last step.
+Do NOT erase and correct the incorrect assumption you drew on the original FBD.
+We cannot fairly evaluate your work when we don't understand your original assumptions.
+It is OK to leave the FBD with the arrow drawn the long way as long as you are effectively communicating the final answer per above.
+If you would like to redraw the FBD with the arrows pointing in the correct directions, you may make a NEW drawing at the bottom of your solution, as the very last step.

 Consider this simply-supported beam that is subjected to two applied loads.

-Sometimes it is advantageous to partition the beam into two subsystems, solve them separately, and then superimpose the results back together.
+The flipbook shows that it can be advantageous to partition the beam into two subsystems, solve them separately, and then superimpose the results back together.

 Flipbook: How to use superposition